webysther/jellyfin-sdk-python/README.md

 ### Drop-in replacement for [jellyfin-apiclient-python](https://github.com/jellyfin/jellyfin-apiclient-python)

-This library inject the old legacy (almost not maintained) for help migration:
+This library includes the old legacy client (which is almost unmaintained) to help with migration:

 ```sh
 pip uninstall jellyfin-apiclient-python